-6 Conclusions
+6. Conclusions

-We have performed a shear-wave splitting study of upper mantle anisotropy in southcentral Alaska using data from a large collection of seismic networks, including the Transportable Array (TA).
+We have performed a shear-wave splitting study of upper mantle anisotropy in south-central Alaska using data from a large collection of seismic networks, including the Transportable Array.
 In doing so, we place new constraints on the tectonics and mantle geodynamics at the south-central Alaskan subduction margin.
-Anisotropic fast directions (φ) vary over short length scales (~50 km) suggesting relatively shallow sources of seismic anisotropy in some areas.
-For example, in the vicinity of the Queen Charlotte and Fairweather transform faults, φ parallels these faults, consistent with a lithospheric source of anisotropy.
-However, the high delay times ($\delta t = 1 - 1.5$ s) obtained across the study region require an asthenospheric contribution to the anisotropic signal.
-We develop our interpretations using both shear-wave splitting observations and an S-wave tomography model of Alaska.
-The pattern of fast directions wrapping around the slab edge implies a three-dimensional toroidal mantle flow in this area 9.
-Upwelling at the slab edge associated with this asthenospheric flow may thus be the cause of volcanism in the Wrangell Volcanic Field (Jadamec and Billen, 2010, 2012).
-Closer to the trench, we observe a 90° rotation in φ from slab-parallel to slab-perpendicular, correlating with the location of the Yakutat terrane.
-This dramatic change in fast directions across the Yakutat subduction region can be interpreted as resulting from the influence of fossil lithospheric anisotropy within the Yakukat terrane, supported by the imaging work of Martin-Short et al. [2018] and by the geodynamic modeling of Jadamec and Billen, [2010, 2012].
-However, high delay times obtained across the Yakutat region ($\delta t \approx 1.5$ s) also suggest entrained sub-slab mantle flow as an anisotropic source.
-Ultimately, we infer that that variability in slab geometry exerts first order control on the pattern of mantle flow in south-central Alaska.
+Anisotropic fast directions ( $\phi$ ) vary over short length scales (~50 km) suggesting relatively shallow sources of seismic anisotropy in some areas.
+For example, in the vicinity of the Queen Charlotte and Fairweather transform faults, $\phi$ parallels these faults, consistent with a lithospheric source of anisotropy.
+However, the high delay times ( $\delta t = 1-1.5$ s) obtained across the study region require an asthenospheric contribution to the anisotropic signal.
+We develop our interpretations using both shear-wave splitting observations and an S wave tomography model of Alaska.
+The pattern of fast directions wrapping around the slab edge implies a three-dimensional toroidal mantle flow in this area (Figure 9).
+Upwelling at the slab edge associated with this asthenospheric flow may thus be the cause of volcanism in the WVF (Jadamec & Billen, 2010, 2012).

+Closer to the trench, we observe a 90° rotation in $\phi$ from slab-parallel to slab-perpendicular, correlating with the location of the Yakutat terrane.
+This dramatic change in fast directions across the Yakutat subduction region can be interpreted as resulting from the influence of fossil lithospheric anisotropy within the Yakukat terrane, supported by the imaging work of Martin-Short et al. (2018) and by the geodynamic modeling of Jadamec and Billen (2010, 2012).
+However, high delay times obtained across the Yakutat region ( $\delta t \approx 1.5$ s) also suggest entrained subslab mantle flow as an anisotropic source.
+Ultimately, we infer that variability in slab geometry exerts first-order control on the pattern of mantle flow in south-central Alaska.